Social Work Graduate Associations

-Our program has six active student associations with officers elected each year by its members.
+Our program has active student associations, called Social Work Graduate Associations (SWGA) with officers elected each year by its members.
 Each association has a unique focus and organizes social, learning, and community activities for its members or all students in the program.
 All students are welcome to join every association!

-The purpose of the Social Work Graduate Association is to create a forum so that current Master of Social Work (MSW) students may explore, discuss, and advocate for underserved communities.
+- The General Social Work Graduate Association provides a forum for current Master of Social Work (MSW) students may explore, discuss, and advocate for underserved communities.
 The Association also provides Social Work students with the opportunities to connect with community resources, as well as social and political entities within the various underserved communities.
 The Association will be a place where first-year students may connect with second-year students within the MSW program to share experiences with one another and provide mentorship for first year students in their academic and professional journeys.

-The Asian and Pacific Islander API SWGA creates a respectful, welcoming, and inspiring space in which MSW students of the API and non-API communities can come together to make positive social change.
-API SWGA is a safe platform where API topics and issues can be addressed, and our voices can be heard.
+- Middle Eastern, North African, Asian Pacific Islander (MENA API SWGA) creates a respectful, welcoming, and inspiring space in which MSW students of the MENA API and non-MENA API communities can come together to make positive social change.
+MENA API SWGA is a safe platform where MENA API topics and issues can be addressed, and our voices can be heard.
 Alongside the other amazing SWGA chapters, we work toward making connections that reach beyond the University grounds.
 Most importantly, we are here to support each other as future social workers.

-The purpose of Title IV-E SWGA is to provide a unique space for collaboration amongst its members and promote awareness around child welfare issues, a fundamental segment of social work that holds us all together.
+- Title IV-E SWGA provides a unique space for collaboration amongst its members and promote awareness around child welfare issues, a fundamental segment of social work that holds us all together.
 The Title IV-E Club aims to provide all MSW students, whether or not they are Title IV-E students, a safe and supportive environment that promotes collegiality and lifelong learning.
 This club will also be a platform for social work students to network with county/other university partners in the San Francisco Bay Area.
 Our hope is to organize events and activities that promote the Social Work Code of Ethics and the CSUEB Social Work Department's mission statement while focusing on issues that present as barriers to social justice and solutions that enhance services for children, youth, and families.